gunayus/springio-19-workshop/README.md

 + Redis
 + Kafka

+If you have all the prerequisites available you can skip this part and proceed to checkout 02_reactive_spring branch

 ### Installing Lombok
 Lombok can be installed as a plug-in to your favourite IDE.
 Follow the instructions for your IDE TODO - add lombok link here